Babun001/Babun001/README.md

 - 👋 Hi, I’m @Babun001
-- 👀 I’m interested in Data Science, Machine Learning and A.I
+- 👀 I’m interested in Full Stack Dev, Data Science, Machine Learning and A.I
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Data Science,MachineLearning
 - 💞️ I’m looking to collaborate on ...Any open source projece involving Data Science Or Machile Learning or back end.
 - 📫 How to reach me ...bunnyroymukherjee007@​yahoo.com